lastradev/clean-architecture-tdd-course/README.md

 ### Clean Architecture

 This repo is using Clean Architecture.
-The structure of the application is divided in layers making it easy to test, change dependencies and scale the app.
+The structure of the application is divided into layers making it easy to test, change dependencies, and scale the app.
 #### Reso Coder's Clean Architecture Diagram
 ![Reso Coder's Clean Architecture Diagram](https://i.imgur.com/wqTYfpi.png)
 #### Robert C. Martin's Clean Architecture Diagram